Trevor2492/kanye-quotes/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## See it in Action here:
+# See it in Action here:

 https://trevor2492.github.io/kanye-quotes/